 Long abandoned dresses for $2 dollars hang in front of the store windows.
 The fading garments, now curtains, all passed out of style before I left grade school; one Liz Claiborne denim shirtwaist caught my attention.
 My mother wore something like it in the early 90s, and it might be in again.
 For the price, it wouldn’t be much of a gamble, and the size seemed about right.
 But I left it there, next to a dozen or so grimy stuffed animals gathered on table above golf cleats.
 I’m not sure if they were for sale or on guard.
 No price tags were visible.
 Continue reading “Fixing things”

 My dad had the worst breath, and even though it was bad, I still liked being close enough to smell it.
-The stale, overcooked office coffee he drank, cup after cup, until his teeth were stained.
+The scent of stale, overcooked office coffee he drank, cup after cup, until his teeth were stained saturated his mouth.
 They were yellow on the outside, and grey from fillings inside.
 He hated his teeth, because although they were straight, they were small.
 He cared more about his appearance than you would have imagined.
 Once he stormed from the room when my mother told him he looked like “Baby Huey” after attempting to fix a new style into his hair with an expensive salon product.
 He didn’t swear at her; he looked in the mirror, took a small-toothed barber’s comb and left to return his basic and thinning crew to its normal position.

 I never knew he had been attractive as a young and middle-aged man, so I didn’t know he could have been attractive as an older-middle aged man, or that his self-image could falter.
 Continue reading “Halitosis”